htanjo/dyframe/README.md

   width: 980, deviceWidth: 768.
 Same as iPad Air 2 portrait.

 **Tip:** Profiled element has additional class `df-profile-<name>`.
-It can be helpful to style with CSS.
+It can be helpful for styling with CSS.

 #### interval
 Type: `Number`
 Default: `0` (ms)

 Interval to skip rendering.
-Frequent re-rendering could put heavy load on CPU.
+Frequent re-rendering, such as [live HTML preview](http://htanjo.github.io/dyframe/), could put heavy load on CPU.
-If you set `500` to this option, the actual DOM rendering takes place only once in 500 ms.
+To prevent that, you can limit the frequency using this option.

-This affects on `.render()` method.
+When you set `500` to this option, the actual DOM rendering takes place only once in 500 ms even if `.render()` method called many times.

 ## Methods
-You need to create "dyframe" object before using methods.
+Create "dyframe" object before using methods.

 ```js
 var dyframe = new Dyframe(element, options);